malacandrian/malacandrian.github.io/_posts/2016-07-19-I want to be the very best.md

 Instead, what life presents us in Pokémon Go is exactly what it presents us with in every other area of life.
 If you want to be the best, then the only way to get there is by tearing everyone else down, and climbing on their backs.
 There is only one number one spot, and if you want it you need to best the person in it.

-Pokémon Go because makes it particularly evident because either you have your name at the top of a gym, or someone else does.
+Pokémon Go makes it particularly evident because either you have your name at the top of a gym, or someone else does.
 And if you want a gym somebody else owns, then you must fight them for it.
 But it's equally true elsewhere: I accidentally ended up in Next on sale day last weekend, and the ferality of the shoppers as they tore through the store was unbelievable, all because the sale was a zero-sum game - if someone else got the cheap clothes, then they couldn't.
 The same goes if you want a promotion, or a table at a trendy restaurant.

 We are told that life is a race to the top, and the only way up is to tear everyone else down.
 As Quinns points out, this is an awful way to live.
 Everyone above you is standing in your way, and everyone below you wants to take you down.
 If this is life, then it is a life I want no part of.